tkoch96/root_dns_latency/root_dns_latency.md

 We have discussed the ways in which a user is, by design, prevented from experiencing latency due to root DNS query resolution.
 However, there can be a stark difference between ideal and actual caching behavior.
 Although RR's should cache TLD records for the full TTL, unexpected logical flows in software execution can cause unnecessary queries to the root server.
 Furthermore, operators can set conservative settings on the RR's they run.
 Regardless of the TTL recommended by the record, the operator can set this to any value below that recommended TTL.
 It has also been noted that popular RR distributions have implementation flaws that lead them to select poor/unresponsive DNS servers as opposed to low-latency, high performing ones \cite{yu2012authority}.
 \break
 Furthering the problem, users can disable local DNS caching on their computers, or use services such as private browsing which disables some local caching for privacy concerns.
 Web pages can also contain "hidden" DNS requests.
 The HTTP body of a web page can contain references to resources stored on third party domains, for which the browser must request DNS records.
 Those resources can contain even more references, creating a chain of DNS requests for potentially uncached records.
-Users issuing reverse-DNS lookups or requesting invalid domains always result in queries to a root server (although it can be argued that these should not be considered here).
-Users can also act as their own RR if they wish, eliminating much of their ability to leverage the full benefits of caching that are only possible through the "crowd-sourced" caching of ISP or regional RR's.
+Another source of root DNS latency, reverse-DNS lookups or requesting invalid domains always result in queries to a root server.
+Users can also act as their own RR if they wish, eliminating much of their ability to leverage the full benefits of caching that are only possible through the "crowd-sourced" caching of ISP or regional RR's. \break \break
-\break
 It is difficult to quantify or measure the degree to which these pitfalls limit a typical users' ability to leverage the caching capability of DNS.
 Notably it is difficult to characterize the inefficiency introduced by the software employed by the RR of that users' ISP.
 One could potentially statistically characterize these inefficiencies for various open source RR's, which is a subject for future work.